 EADP students are admitted into the University for a period of four years.
-Students needing to discontinue enrollment for longer than one calendar year (12 months) and desiring a leave of absence must request permission in writing before the end of the 12-month period.
-Students must submit a written request to the program director that explains the absence, verifies the intent to continue studies, details a plan, and outlines a schedule of expected return.
-Requests will be reviewed by the EADP program director and appropriate administrators.
-Students will be notified in writing of the decision.
+Students needing to discontinue enrollment for longer than one calendar year (12 months) and desiring a leave of absence must reapply when ready to return.

 Financial Information